A Call For Change

 Babies are so cute.
 But yeah, no, I'd probably cry because, you know,

-being 33 or 34, having a baby, I think he will do it.
+being 33 or 34 having a baby, unless you will do it.
 That's what I'm saying.

+Yeah.
 Do you know what I'm saying?
 And I think we just.
-And if something were to happen, then that's just like.

 intervention, you know, but I would probably cry at first.
 I would too.

-um how was it being parents at such a young age um i feel like we were definitely young parents express like still considerably young when we had nova were we 23
+um, how was it being parents at such a young age?
+Um, I feel like we were definitely young parents, expressed, like, still considerably young when we had Nova.
+Are we 23?

 Right, and Veda's just coming into that a little bit.
-Yeah, however, the flip side of that is that
+Yeah.

 you realize that time is just so

-Not a lot.
-Yeah, you don't just you don't have a lot of time.
+not a lot.
+Yeah, you don't just don't have a lot of time.

 Sure.